alkasir/ptc/README.md

 To be generally usable this project needs

-* tests
+* Remove reference to Alkasir in environment clean function so that it does not. refereces a specific implementation in the code.
-* documentation
+* Write documentation (readme/Go docstrings).
-* error types instead of logging
+* (maybe) more error types where logging is currently used.
+* Write tests.
-* example code/command's
+* example code/command's of an server and client.
 * ...
 (TO BE DEFINED)